Made from recycled industrial artifacts from the the early 1960s, this is a truly unique hourglass urn.

 Each timer has a cotton sticker placed on its base.
 These stickers were made in New York in 1917 and found in cupboard in an abandoned sewing thread factory in Leek, Derbyshire.

 As with all antique and hand-made items, the colors and decorations vary from piece to piece.
 We consider this to be a special part of their history and character.

 It's a lovely piece, shows some character, and should do the job nicely.
 I can recommend the product and the service to anyone of a like interest.

-As the Victorian cotton and woolen mills closed throughout the industrial North of England and Scotland over the last 40 years the antique wooden bobbins and shuttles left behind have been transformed...
+4 LEFT!
+As the Victorian cotton and woolen mills closed throughout the industrial North of England and Scotland over the last 40 years the antique wooden bobbins and shuttles left behind have...

 LIMITED INVENTORY Made from recycled industrial artifacts from the the early 1960s, this 15 minute hourglass is a beautiful and unique piece!
 Justhourglasses.com exclusive.
 Quick Overview Made from recycled industrial...